-The changes made to the 2018 model were limited to bringing upon a slightly faster processor with rest of the architecture and nitty-gritties remaining similar to the 2015 model.
+The changes made to the 2019 model were limited to bringing upon a slightly faster processor with rest of the architecture and nitty-gritties remaining similar to the 2015 model.
 Let’s take a look at the product features which have made this Apple offering a hot favorite amongst college students and professionals globally.

 The display and main enclosure of the Air model is supported by its aluminum unibody design which feels durable to use.
 You can rise up the lid using just a finger and it does not display any signs of drooping down thereafter.

 The dual combo of Intel Core i5-5350U processor and 8GB of RAM, which is the solitary memory option of the MacBook Air is enough to take up tasking chores on a daily basis such as encoding videos using Handbrake and manipulating images in Photoshop.

 Grey-to-grey response time was revealed to be 52.4 milliseconds whereas the black-to-white one was found out to be 28.4 milliseconds.
 Hence the TN panel of MacBook Air completely fades out in comparison to the IPS screen of MacBook 12 supporting wide angle viewing.

 While measuring using the Unigine Heaven 4.0's benchmark, the Retina's Iris Graphics 6100 of the MacBook Pro model proved out to be 38% faster in comparison to the HD Graphics 6000 of the MacBook Air.

-The Macbook Air 2018 comes with three models having differential pricing based on their SSD capacities i.e. 128GB, 256GB and 512GB.
+The Macbook Air 2019 comes with three models having differential pricing based on their SSD capacities i.e. 128GB, 256GB and 512GB.
 Similar to other portables from the house of Mac, internal components of this sleek beauty cannot be upgraded once you have purchased any other model.

 Thus if you are a gaming buff, then you are sure to face a major heartbreak with the MacBook Air which can run only the age old Windows games and that too with the lowest settings.
-With the graphics meter turned to medium range, the MacBook Air churns out 60FPS while playing games having a resolution of 1440×900.
+With the graphics meter turned to medium range, the MacBook Air churns out 60FPS while playing games having a resolution of 1440x900.

 The easy to clean keyboard of the MacBook Air having deep vertical key travel convex keys and excellent spacing feels much more solid compared to the premium Windows machines which are usually associated with key wobble and flex.

 But its receiving close competition in the form of precision touch pads of Microsoft which are being rolled out in more and more Windows machines which is slowly tapering down the cursor controlled gulf in between Windows and macOS.